2nd Annual

 Sessions

-FHIR Analytics & SQL on FHIR: An Introduction
+Introducing FHIR Analytics with SQL on FHIR

 Arjun Sanyal